 5. Upload a statement of 300 words or so describing your interest in becoming a Montessori educator to Submitting Assignments under the Tools menu.

 Seacoast Center accepts applications throughout the year for entrance into our summer programs.
 In order to maintain the quality of life in our small setting we do limit class sizes and encourage early enrollment.

 Candidates for elementary certification must hold at least a US Bachelor's degree or its equivalent.
 A degree in Education is not required.
 Degrees granted outside the United States must be evaluated for equivalence; this is at the student's own expense.
 We can offer advice on this process if it is necessary.

 Candidates for Elementary I (6-9) certification must possess Early Childhood (2 1/2-6) certification from a MACTE-accredited institution OR undertake a 40 hour overview for that level which includes basic theory, methodology, and curricula.
 This overview must be documented before we are able to recommend candidates for certification.
+This overview is provided by Seacoast at certain sites and by arrangement with third party colleagues at others.
 It is recommended but not required that the overview precede the beginning of the first academic summer.
-A private overview is acceptable (see Early Childhood Overview Guidelines.pdf) Please contact our office for information on how you may meet this requirement.
+Please contact our office for information on how you may meet this requirement.